hubverse-org/hubValidations/tests/testthat/_snaps/check_tbl_spl_compound_taskid_set.md

     Output
       <error/check_error>
       Error:
       !
-All samples in a model task do not conform to single, unique compound task ID set that matches or is coarser than the configured `compound_taksid_set`.  mt 2: Finer `compound_taskid_set` than allowed detected. "target_end_date" identified as compound task ID in file but not allowed in config.
-Compound task IDs should be one of "reference_date", "horizon", "location", and "variant".
+All samples in a model task do not conform to single, unique compound task ID set that matches or is coarser than the configured `compound_taksid_set`.  mt 2: Finer `compound_taskid_set` than allowed detected. "variant" identified as compound task ID in file but not allowed in config.
+Compound task IDs should be one of "reference_date", "horizon", "location", and "target_end_date".

 ---